yojimbo87/ArangoDB-NET/docs/CollectionOperations.md

 ## Retrieve all documents

-Retrieves list of documents in specified collection.
+Retrieves list of keys, IDs, or URI paths for all documents in the specified collection.

 Applicable optional parameters available through fluent API: